mksaraf/kubernetes-lab-tutorial/content/coreos.md

 ## Preflight
 To setup a Tectonic cluster on virtual or bare metal nodes, we'll require the following items:

- * Bare metal or virtual machines with BIOS options set to boot from hard disk, first, and then network
+ * Bare metal or virtual machines with BIOS options set to boot from hard disk and then network
  * PXE network boot environment with DHCP, TFTP, and DNS services
  * [Matchbox](https://github.com/coreos/matchbox) server that provisions Container Linux on the nodes
  * [Tectonic](https://coreos.com/tectonic) installer